 50% of customers who commit intentional friendly fraud do so again within 60 days of a successful claim.

-When combined with your tech stack, user identification solutions like Fingerprint’s 99.5% accurate device fingerprinting can help you identify repeat offenders with previous chargebacks, failed payments, and fraudulent activity.
-So you can catch sophisticated fraudsters before making a purchase, even when they conceal their identity.
-Fingerprint can also help you raise alerts when other telltale signs of fraud are detected, such as substantial purchases, multiple orders, or failed purchase attempts within a short time.
+When combined with your tech stack, visitor identification solutions like Fingerprint's highly accurate device intelligence can help you identify repeat fraudsters with previous fraudulent chargebacks, failed payments, and fraudulent activity.
+Fingerprint can also help you implement real-time fraud detection alerts, such as substantial purchases, multiple orders, or failed purchase attempts within a short time.

 Friendly fraud is a serious threat – but with the right strategy and tools, you can protect your business from time-consuming disputes and lost revenue.
-Learn more about how Fingerprint can help protect your business from friendly fraud.
+Learn more about how Fingerprint can help support your fraud prevention strategies.